 If you thought desks were the most contentious resources that booking solutions could be used for, you’d be shocked to find out just how strongly people feel about parking spots.

 Jokes aside, you can’t ignore the emotive issues of car park booking.
 They can be even more challenging to unravel than the practicalities, particularly when subjective questions like fairness come up.

 A great example that we came across recently involved a historic arrangement that gave female employees preferential parking after an unwelcome encounter occurred one evening after work.
 Male employees who had previously accepted the arrangement reacted quite negatively to its continuation under the new reservation system, voicing concerns over fair treatment for all genders in light of changing times.

 While that specific situation may not be an issue for your business, broader challenges like declining public transport, more cars on the road, and overly-enthusiastic local traffic wardens affect us all.

-Our best advice would be to brace yourself – switching from a no-rules parking scrum to a more formalised solution can be a bit of a bumpy ride…
+Our best advice would be to brace yourself – switching from your car park space etiquette to a new regime can be a bit of a bumpy ride…

 The importance of a game plan

 Balancing seniority, fairness and efficiency to keep everyone happy in a limited parking environment is always going to be a delicate process.
 Technology goes a long way towards simplifying the practicalities, but it can’t account for the human factor without some kind of game plan.

 Creating this game plan really should be the first step for any business considering the implementation of a car-park resource-booking system.
 We’d suggest running through as many likely scenarios as possible and inviting employees to comment on any challenges that could affect their day-to-day experience.
 (Who better to shine a light on the unique eccentricities of your people and processes, after all?)